 Avoid using styling tools on your hair

-Hairstyling tools, like a straightener, curler, etc., strip off the natural oil from hair, break down its hydrogen bonds and tear the natural keratin layer, leading to extreme hair fall.
+Hairstyling tools, like a straightener, curlers, etc., strip off the natural oil from hair, break down its hydrogen bonds, and tear the natural keratin layer, leading to extreme hair fall.

 So, at least during this season, do not bring any extra damaging effects on your hair by using the hair styling tools.

 Salon treatments make the hair oily and greasy, causing extreme damage to the hair and scalp.
 Reschedule your hair color treatments, smoothening, perming, or other chemical treatments after the monsoon season.

 You should even avoid using hair sprays during the monsoons.
 Instead of this, you can try these homemade hair masks to prevent hair fall in the comfort of your own home.

 Diet Plan to Stop Hair Fall

 Intake of biotin is essential for your body to make keratin, a hair protein responsible for making hair stronger, smoother, and shinier.

 Eggs are an excellent source of biotin, protein, and essential nutrients such as choline, and vitamins A, D, and B12.
 These nutrients are highly beneficial for your hair.
 If you are not a fan of eggs, you can opt for avocados, which are also rich in biotin and can help promote healthy hair.